Maher v. Roe: Significance

 Maher v.
 Roe introduced a crucial doctrinal concept: that constitutional rights do not inherently carry with them an entitlement to government funding.
 In the Harris v.
-McRae (1980) case, it was proven that the Supreme Court upheld the Hyde Amendment which restricted federal Medicaid funding for most abortions.
+McRae (1980) case, the Supreme Court upheld the Hyde Amendment, which restricted federal Medicaid funding for most abortions.
 This connection leads to the "non-entitlement funding doctrine" which relates to the Maher v.
 Roe case as well.

 Between governmental interference and government inaction, the distinction continues to influence constitutional and administrative law.
 Scholars such as Katherine Shaw and Melissa Murray have examined how this reasoning laid the foundation for broader state discretion in reproductive policy.
 Both Scholars argue that this deference to state-level policymaking helped pave the way for the eventual overruling of Roe in Dobbs v.
-Jackson Women’s Health Organization, though Maher itself did not undermine the constitutional right to abortion.
+Jackson Women’s Health Organization, though Maher itself did not alter the tests used to evaluate the right to an abortion at the time.